Susan Hiller: Teaching, writing, and curatorial projects

 Hiller was well known for her writing and lecturing about art.
-To date, two collections of texts by Hiller have been published, 'Thinking About Art: Conversations with Susan Hiller' and 'The Provisional Texture of Reality: Selected Talks and Texts 1977-2007'.
+To date, two collections of texts by Hiller have been published, "Thinking About Art: Conversations with Susan Hiller" and "The Provisional Texture of Reality: Selected Talks and Texts 1977-2007".

-In 1976, she co-authored with David Coxhead the art-historical book, 'Dreams: Visions of the Night', about the representation of dreams and dreaming across a variety of cultures and artistic traditions.
+In 1976, she co-authored with David Coxhead the art-historical book Dreams: Visions of the Night, about the representation of dreams and dreaming across a variety of cultures and artistic traditions.

-In 1991 she edited the cross-disciplinary volume, 'The Myth of Primitivism', deriving from a series of seminars she had organised at the Slade.
-Bringing together newly commissioned essays by a variety of artists, art historians and anthropologists – including Rasheed Areen, Guy Brett, Lynne Cooke, Jimmie Durham, Edgar Heap of Birds, and Signe Howell – it explored the fusion of myth, history and geography which leads to ideas of primitivism, and looked at their construction, interpretation and consumption in Western culture.
+In 1991, she edited the cross-disciplinary volume The Myth of Primitivism, deriving from a series of seminars she had organised at the Slade.
+Bringing together newly commissioned essays by a variety of artists, art historians and anthropologists–including Rasheed Areen, Guy Brett, Lynne Cooke, Jimmie Durham, Edgar Heap of Birds, and Signe Howell–it explored the fusion of myth, history and geography which leads to ideas of primitivism and looked at their construction, interpretation and consumption in Western culture.

-In 2000 Hiller curated the Hayward Touring exhibition, 'Dream Machines'.
-Taking its tittle from the Dreamachine created by Brion Gysin and Ian Sommerville – who Hiller had got to know in the 1960s – the show reflected Hiller's longstanding interest in artworks designed to induce reverie and explore altered states of consciousness.
+In 2000, Hiller curated the Hayward Touring exhibition Dream Machines.
+Taking its title from the Dreamachine created by Brion Gysin and Ian Sommerville–who Hiller had got to know in the 1960s–the show reflected Hiller's longstanding interest in artworks designed to induce reverie and explore altered states of consciousness.
 Gathering together historical and contemporary artworks, the exhibition was largely responsible for reigniting interest in the Dreamachine amongst a new generation of British artists after a period of relative neglect.
 The exhibition was accompanied by a catalogue with texts by Hiller and Jean Fisher.